stefan-kolb/paas-profiles/README.md

 #### Versions

 A string array containing the supported runtime versions.
+Wildcards `*` may be used for branches or even marking all major versions as supported (e.g. `*.*`).

 ### Middleware